boontar-ltd/react-lead-form-widget/README.md

 # Lead form widget for React JS
 > First you need to create an account with [Boontar TV](https://boontar.tv)

+This module is a plug-in widget, the appearance of which can only be edited in your personal account [Boontar TV](https://boontar.tv).
+To be able to change the form at your discretion, we recommend using [https://github.com/boontar-ltd/react-lead-form](https://github.com/boontar-ltd/react-lead-form-widget)

 <p align="center">
   <img width="250" height="auto" src="https://boontarcloud.azureedge.net/others/react-widget-3.png" alt="Sublime's custom image"/>
 </p>